 After playing for both Bosnia and Switzerland at Under-21s level, Jakupović made his only senior international appearance for the Swiss against Cyprus in August 2008, having been in the country’s 23-man squad for UEFA EURO 2008.

-In 2019/20, the former Swiss international has continued to inspire the next generation, starring in Leasing.com Trophy successes at Scunthorpe United and Tranmere Rovers as City reached the quarter-finals.
+In 2019/20, the former Swiss international continued to inspire the next generation, starring in Leasing.com Trophy successes at Scunthorpe United and Tranmere Rovers as City reached the quarter-finals.
 He has since been a reliable option behind Kasper Schmeichel and Danny Ward at the Club.